ixofoundation/ixo-dippersync/README.md

-# ixo-blocksync
+# ixo-dippersync
-Syncs all the public info from an ixo blockchain to an instance of MongoDB.
+Exposes endpoints that return data from a MongoDB populated by Big Dipper.

 ## API Documentation
 Refer to [src/schema/api.yml](src/schema/api.yml) or visit [the online version](https://app.swaggerhub.com/apis/drshaun/ixo/0.2.1).

-## Notes about Events
-- **Warning**: Setting blocksync to accept all events leads to a lot of events
-- Note that setting `ONLY_EVENTS` means that `IGNORE_EVENTS` becomes irrelevant
-- To ignore all events, one can set `ONLY_EVENTS` to some random string

 ## Run

 ### From Source
 **Requirements**: [MongoDB](https://docs.mongodb.com/manual/installation/)

 Copy `.env-example` to `.env` and configure.
-If this step is skipped, ixo-blocksync will use `.env-example` as the configuration by default.
+If this step is skipped, ixo-dippersync will use `.env-example` as the configuration by default.

 Then:
 ```bash